umontreal-simul/latnetbuilder/README.md

 The Python package, which contains the [binary pre-compiled release](#downloading-a-binary-release) plus the GUI, must be installed using [Conda](https://conda.io/docs/).
 Conda is an open source package management system and environment management system, which is very popular in the Python community.

-You can download it from the [Anaconda distribution](https://www.anaconda.com/download).
+First, you have to download Conda from the [Anaconda distribution](https://www.anaconda.com/download).
 For more information, see the [conda documentation about environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-To install LatNetBuilder and its interface:
+The Conda `latnetbuilder` package is available **for Windows, Linux and Mac OS.** The Windows version acts as a wrapper above a Docker container.

+The installation procedures is as follow:

+#### For Linux and MacOS

+After installing Conda, you can run the following commands:

 ```bash
 conda create -n latnetbuilder   # create a conda environment named latnetbuilder